DLR-RM/stable-baselines3/docs/guide/examples.md

 ## Record a Video

-Record a mp4 video (here using a random agent).
+Record an MP4 video (here using a random agent).

 :::{note}
 It requires `ffmpeg` or `avconv` to be installed on the machine.